tgoldenberg/brn-gitbook/chapter_17_mobile_design_principles.md

-# Chapter 17: Mobile Design Principles
+# Chapter 17: Mobile Design for Non-Designers